Our verdict

 Heel stack

-Using our caliper, we measured the oz / 425g's stack to be 31.1 mm thick at the heel.
+Using our caliper, we measured the Who should NOT buy's stack to be 31.1 mm thick at the heel.

 This isn't quite as high as the average hiking boot but still provides adequate impact-dampening from the harsh terrain below.